PnS2018/pns2018.github.com/session_03.md

 4. (Optional) Try to improve your first two exercises by using different regularization such as Dropout and Batch Normalization.

 5. (Optional) Copy your first exercise's answer to a different script, and modify your network to a 30-layered MLP network where each layer has 20 neurons, can you still train the network?
-This exercise related to the fundamental challenge of the DNNs - _the vanishing gradient problem_.
+This exercise relates to the fundamental challenge of the DNNs - _the vanishing gradient problem_.